ABS Computer Module Replacement

 Reconnecting Electrical Connectors

 Helpful Information The ABS controller in a car is responsible for limiting the brake line pressure to allow the tire or tires to start rotating when locked up to maintain an equal spin rate.
 If the controller fails or malfunctions it can cause the ABS system to stop working and illuminate the ABS warning light.
 Most ABS diagnostic systems can be access by the ALDL connector much like the body or engine control system.
 Using a trouble code reader with the capability to read such codes can be connected with the ignition key in the "ON" position.
 Once a trouble code that confirms the controller failure.
-Tools and Supplies Needed
+Common Problems

 - When the ABS module fails it will illuminate the ABS warning light.